Major: Popular Music Performance (Voice)

 Where is your favorite place on campus?

-What is your favorite thing about being a student at USC Thornton?
+What was your favorite thing about being a student at USC Thornton?

 My favorite thing about being a student at the Thornton School is the opportunities that come about, simply for being associated with Thornton and, even more broadly, USC.
 Just for having the name of the school in my résumé, I have gotten surreal television, film, and music opportunities.
 Even more so, the Popular Music Program is structured in such a way that you easily get out of it what you put into it.
 Because my professors have noticed my hard work in my performance classes, I have gotten the opportunity to work with and perform for some legends in the music industry, and I know that there are many opportunities still to come.